 Forest School is an inspirational process, (not a place) that offers ALL learners young and old, regular opportunities to achieve and develop confidence and self-esteem through hands- on learning experiences in a woodland or natural environment with trees.

-If you are local and are interested in utilising the space or our practitioners to facilitate a Forest School program, then please get in touch:
+If you are local and are interested in utilising the space or our practitioners to facilitate a Forest School program or other woodland based sessions, then please get in touch:

 TREADING LIGHTLY ON THE LAND